 (c) All chaplaincies are asked to consider making an annual donation to the Fund, either from their planned giving or by a special collection.

-Cash received in collections at ordinations and confirmations, and at licensings, (including those conducted on the Bishop's behalf by an Assistant Bishop, archdeacon or another priest) is divided equally between the Diocesan Development Fund and the Ordination Candidates Fund.
+Cash received in collections at ordinations and confirmations, at licensings, (including those conducted on the Bishop's behalf by an Assistant Bishop, archdeacon or another priest) and Episcopal visits is wholly to support the Ordination Candidates Fund.
 (Note: this does not include money given through an 'envelope scheme' which is part of the regular income of the chaplaincy.)

 The amount given should be transmitted to the Finance Secretary at the Diocesan Office as soon as possible after the service by one of the following methods: